deity-io/falcon-platform-docs/docs/platform/release/full-changelog.md

 ### Demo v1 & Demo v2

-- Change the way the pending payment page redirects to be more efficient
+- Changed the way the pending payment page redirects to be more efficient

 ## Falcon Platform 2.7.12 (2021-05-18)